 Thyroid hormone increases metabolic clearance of glucocorticoids.
 Initiation of thyroid hormone therapy prior to initiating glucocorticoid therapy may precipitate an acute adrenal crisis in patients with adrenal insufficiency.
-Treat patients with adrenal insufficiency with replacement glucocorticoids prior to initiating treatment with levothyroxine sodium tablets [see Contraindications (4)].
+Treat patients with adrenal insufficiency with replacement glucocorticoids prior to initiating treatment with Levothyroxine Sodium Tablets [see Contraindications (4)].

-5.4 Prevention of Hyperthyroidism or Incomplete Treatment of Hypothyroidism

-Levothyroxine sodium tablets has a narrow therapeutic index.
-Over- or undertreatment with levothyroxine sodium tablets may have negative effects on growth and development, cardiovascular function, bone metabolism, reproductive function, cognitive function, emotional state, gastrointestinal function, and glucose and lipid metabolism.
-Titrate the dose of levothyroxine sodium tablets carefully and monitor response to titration to avoid these effects [see Dosage and Administration (2.4).
-Monitor for the presence of drug or food interactions when using levothyroxine sodium tablets and adjust the dose as necessary [see Drug Interactions (7.9) and Clinical Pharmacology (12.3).
+5.4 Prevention of Hyperthyroidism or Incomplete Treatment of Hypothyroidism function, cognitive function, emotional state, gastrointestinal function, and glucose and lipid metabolism.
+Titrate the dose of Levothyroxine Sodium Tablets carefully and monitor response to titration to avoid these effects [see Dosage and Administration (2.4)].
+Monitor for the presence of drug or food interactions when using Levothyroxine Sodium Tablets and adjust the dose as necessary [see Drug Interactions (7.9) and Clinical Pharmacology (12.3)].